juxor/afaq/markdown/secE5.md

 influence society is reduced to their purchasing power."_ It _"does not deal with issues such as economic growth on a finite planet, the power of transnational corporations, and the way power is structured in our society."_
-[**Global Spin**, pp. 176-80]
+[ **Global Spin** , pp. 176-80]

 Andrew Watson sums up green consumerism very eloquently as follows:

-> _ "green consumerism, which is largely a cynical attempt to maintain profit margins, does not challenge capital's eco-cidal accumulation, but actually facilitates it by opening a new market.
-All products, no matter how 'green', cause some pollution, use some resources and energy, and cause some ecological disturbance.
-This would not matter in a society in which production was rationally planned, but in an exponentially expanding economy, production, however 'green', would eventually destroy the Earth's environment.
-Ozone- friendly aerosols, for example, still use other harmful chemicals; create pollution in their manufacture, use and disposal; and use large amounts of resources and energy.
-Of course, up to now, the green pretensions of most companies have been exposed largely as presenting an acceptably green image, with little or no substance.
-The market is presented as the saviour of the environment.
-Environmental concern is commodified and transformed into ideological support for capitalism.
-Instead of raising awareness of the causes of the ecological crisis, green consumerism mystifies them.
-The solution is presented as an individual act rather than as the collective action of individuals struggling for social change.
-The corporations laugh all the way to the bank."_ [**From Green to Red**, pp. 9-10]
+> _"green consumerism, which is largely a cynical attempt to maintain profit
+> margins, does not challenge capital's eco-cidal accumulation, but actually
+> facilitates it by opening a new market.
+All products, no matter how 'green',
+> cause some pollution, use some resources and energy, and cause some
+> ecological disturbance.
+This would not matter in a society in which
+> production was rationally planned, but in an exponentially expanding
+> economy, production, however 'green', would eventually destroy the Earth's
+> environment.
+Ozone-friendly aerosols, for example, still use other harmful
+> chemicals; create pollution in their manufacture, use and disposal; and use
+> large amounts of resources and energy.
+Of course, up to now, the green
+> pretensions of most companies have been exposed largely as presenting an
+> acceptably green image, with little or no substance.
+The market is presented
+> as the saviour of the environment.
+Environmental concern is commodified and
+> transformed into ideological support for capitalism.
+Instead of raising
+> awareness of the causes of the ecological crisis, green consumerism
+> mystifies them.
+The solution is presented as an individual act rather than
+> as the collective action of individuals struggling for social change.
+The
+> corporations laugh all the way to the bank."_ [ **From Green to Red** , pp.
+> 9-10]

 "Ethical" consumerism, like "ethical" investment, is still based on profit making, the extraction of surplus value from others.
 This is hardly "ethical,"